 CSF is fairly similar to the liquid component of blood.
 It contains a variety of nutrients and salts, such as glucose and sodium.
-It is produced every minute of our lives by the choroid plexus found within the ventricular system of our central nervous system (CNS).
+CSF is produced every minute of our lives by the choroid plexus found within the ventricular system of our central nervous system (CNS).
 The ventricular system is basically a system of connected chambers within the brain.

-While most often hydrocephalus is due to a congenital defect, there is no known single cause implicated.
+While most often hydrocephalus is due to a congenital defect, there is no known single cause that has been implicated.
 Some studies suggest a single chromosomal defect, while others link it to other congenital disorders like spina bifida.
 In addition to being born with congenital defects that can cause hydrocephalus, anatomically normal children can also develop hydrocephalus due to a plethora of complications.
 These complications include traumatic head injuries, tumors of the CNS, meningitis, premature birth, and intraventricular or subarachnoid hemorrhaging.

-Diagnosis and Treatment
+Diagnosis and treatment

 Between 6 to 12 of age, the diagnosis of hydrocephalus may be done using ultrasound.
-Once the child’s skull fuses, MRI or CT scans are the techniques used, with the former being favored overall by most neurosurgeons.
-This is because it provides a better radiographic picture of the brain.
-However, it takes longer than a CT and requires sedation in most cases.
+Once the child’s skull fuses, magnetic resonance imaging (MRI) or computed tomography (CT) scans are the techniques used, with the former being favored overall by most neurosurgeons.
+This is because it provides a better radiographic picture of the brain; however, an MRI takes longer than a CT and requires sedation in most cases.

-Immovable blockages require the creation of a bypass shunt to channel fluid from the ventricles to other parts of the body such as the chest or abdominal cavity, with the latter being preferred, because the CSF is easily absorbed back into the bloodstream via the bowels.
+Immovable blockages require the creation of a bypass shunt to channel fluid from the ventricles to other parts of the body, such as the chest or abdominal cavity, with the latter being preferred because the CSF is easily absorbed back into the bloodstream via the bowels.
 In addition to shunt placement, choroid plexus cauterization combined with third ventriculostomy can also be done to reduce the production of CSF.